awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 For information about extensions and modules, see [Extension versions for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Extensions.md)\.

 Amazon Aurora for PostgreSQL 1\.X \(compatible with PostgreSQL 9\.6\.XX\) reaches end of life on January 31, 2022\.
-For more information, see [ Announcement: Amazon Aurora PostgreSQL 9\.6 End\-of\-Life date is January 31, 2022](http://forums.aws.amazon.com/ann.jspa?annID=8512)\.
-We recommend that you proactively upgrade your databases that are running Aurora PostgreSQL 9\.6 to Amazon Aurora PostgreSQL 10 or higher at your convenience before January 31, 2022\.
+We recommend that you proactively upgrade your databases that are running Aurora PostgreSQL 9\.6 to Amazon Aurora PostgreSQL 10 or higher at your earliest convenience\.
 To learn how, see [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.

 For more information about Amazon Aurora available releases, policies, and timelines, see [How long Amazon Aurora major versions remain available](Aurora.VersionPolicy.md#Aurora.VersionPolicy.MajorVersionLifetime)\.
 For more information about support and other policies for Amazon Aurora see [Amazon RDS FAQs](http://aws.amazon.com/rds/faqs/)\.